rallyhealth/scala-bootcamp/bootcamp/snippets/monad10_future-introduction.md

 ## Exercises

 These are in increasing level of difficulty and we don't expect every engineer to get all of these answers.
-If anything here remains mystifying after playing with these code examples, please ask in the "Backend Bootcamp" Hipchat room.
+If anything here remains mystifying after playing with these code examples, please ask in the "Scala Bootcamp" chat room.

 * As illustrated above, the main way Scala programs process `Future` results is to process those results in a callback and allow the current thread to process to completion.
 Why would that be?
 * Change `getInfoToDisplay` so that `getProduct1234Info` throws an exception and examine what happens.
 Does `getProduct1234Picture` still execute?
 Why or why not?